AssemblyAI-Community/aai-twitter-code/2025/2_critic_ai/README.md

 ![CriticAI Demo](app.png)

+Follow [AssemblyAI's Twitter account](https://x.com/AssemblyAI) for more cool projects like this

 ## 🚀 What it does

 Ever watched a movie and wanted to sound like Roger Ebert when sharing your thoughts?
 CriticAI: